ameistad/haloy/README.md

 If you have complex build requirements or need custom deployment workflows that go beyond what the Image Builder provides, you can use deployment hooks to implement your own build and upload process.

-**When to use deployment hooks instead of the haloys build-in build feature:**
+**When to use deployment hooks instead of Haloy's built-in build feature:**
 - Custom build processes with multiple steps
 - Integration with external build tools or CI systems
 - Complex image transformations or multi-stage processes